How to Propose an Online Course

 • The dynamic form is automatically routed to your department chair for comment and approval.
 If your department and college have curriculum committees, they will review the proposal as well.

-• By the date described below (October 30 or April 30), MTSU Online reviews all the course proposals based on the criteria below.
+• MTSU Online reviews all course proposals using the criteria below.

 • If MTSU Online approves (or declines) your proposal, you will be notified via email.
 Carol Hayes, the MTSU Online Faculty Services Coordinator, will send an Online Course Development Agreement Form to the faculty developer.